Khounborinn/ShortPythonPrograms/README.md

-# ShortPrograms
+# ShortPythonPrograms
-This is where I keep all of the shorter projects I create/work on
+This is where I keep all of the shorter projects I create/work on in Python